eliben/radgrad/README.md

 To understand how `radgrad` works, start by reading [this blog post](https://eli.thegreenplace.net/2025/reverse-mode-automatic-differentiation/).
-Then, just read `radgrad`'s code and play with the examples.
+Then, read through `radgrad`'s code and play with the examples.
 The code is heavily commented to explain what's going on.

 To make the learning journey easier, this project is split into two parts:

 * [Part 1](https://github.com/eliben/radgrad/tree/main/part1-basic): implements
-  the simplest AD mechanism possible, with support for only first order derivatives.
+  the simplest AD mechanism possible, with support for first order derivatives only.
 * [Part 2](https://github.com/eliben/radgrad/tree/main/part2-higher-order):
   builds on top of part 1 to implement higher-order derivatives.